 Mom’s voice was in her poems - here’s one, published by The Paris Review.
 She was a writing teacher, an artist, a poet.
 There are hundreds of poems, stacked in the drawers of her apartment.
 Her friends – Esther and Susie – are putting together a book, featuring these with plates of Mom’s beautiful drawings.
 Seeing my mother’s work being treated with such respect transforms it.
 Writing this, tears fill my eyes.
 What an extraordinary thing – to discover that your strange mother really was a gifted artist.
 That her work will live on when she is gone.

 It’s important to the dying to put their lives into context.
 To leave a legacy.
 The only way we can support that is by listening to who they are now.

 At this stage, it seems cruel to keep reminding Mom who she once was.
 Asking her to paint or draw is, to me, a kind of torture, reminding her of all she’s lost.
 Yet, by listening to her as she makes art of THIS moment, I can still find her – and still support her journey.

-Which brings me back to Mom’s ‘colors’.
-For, even though she hasn’t painted for several years, these old friends – the blue, the green, the red and, “sometimes yellow but not today” – are still here.
-She is still painting, for it seems that, for my mother, emotion IS color.
-These colors are like friends, like the familiar cats and other muses, which always hang around creative people.
+Which brings me back to Mom’s ‘colors’ - her old friends, the blue, the green, the red and, “sometimes yellow but not today”.
+Though she hasn’t painted in years, they are still here - and, in a new way, she is still painting.
+For my mother, it seems that emotion IS color.
+Her colors are her familiars, like the cats and other muses, who hang around creative people.

-Mom and I talked about another time when “White” visited her.
-After her friend Edith died, Mom fell asleep, terribly sad, missing her friend.
+Now “White” was visiting her.
+I reminded Mom about another time she had an encounter with “White.”
+A few days after her friend Edith died, Mom fell asleep, terribly sad, missing her.
 She dreamed that a beautiful white owl flew down to sit with her.
 The white owl soothed her sadness and she woke filled with inspiration to paint the luminous creature.

 I painted the owl?
 She asked me.